-While in Peru, Jessica visited communities where World Vision is helping to improve children’s health and access to quality education, and empower women to increase their incomes through small business training.
+Jessica started working with World Vision as an ambassador in 2014, visiting World Vision's work in Peru in 2015.
+In 2017, she travelled to India to see how World Vision is helping to improve children's health and access to quality education, and to empower women through small business training.

 Jessica has supported our annual Christmas Gifts campaign, the Syrian Refugee Crisis Appeal and is an advocate for children's and women's rights.